kastoras/goapp/README.md

 2024/03/29 18:28:38 stats.go:11: session a938e316-8536-46e6-8633-bd309fbcf579 has received 1 messages
 ```

+### Solution 1

+A change needed in the for loop in order to access sessionstats directly

 ### #2

 A more then normal memory usage is observed after many WS sessions which needs investigation.